FetLich/blog.vitaliitylyk.com/content/posts/2020-01-17-sitecore-9-3-loves-docker/index.md

 title: Sitecore 9.3 loves Docker
 date: 2020-01-17T13:58:21+00:00
 summary: Sitecore 9.3 release includes some features which improve containers support, but at the time of writing they are not mentioned neither in release notes nor in documentation.
 In this post I highlight these features, since I consider them an important step in direction of containers support.
+description: "Overview of new features in Sitecore 9.3 which improve Docker containers support: configuration via environment variables and health checks."
 url: /sitecore-9-3-loves-docker/
 featured_image: /wp-content/uploads/2020/01/sitecore-93-loves-docker-740x226.png
 categories: